Uninett/nav/NOTES.rst

  Network Administration Visualized release notes
 =================================================

-Please report bugs at https://bugs.launchpad.net/nav
+Please report bugs at https://bugs.launchpad.net/nav/+filebug .
+To browse existing bug reports, go to https://bugs.launchpad.net/nav .

 If you are upgrading from versions of NAV older than 3.7, please refer to the release notes of the in-between versions before reading any further.